What Is a Pony Wall? | Things to Know

 And as the name pony wall spread, its popularity also grew, from being used in farms to households and even commercial spaces.
 Over time, pony walls became synonymous with knee walls and half walls.
 However, bear in mind that pony walls differ from them in various ways.

-What Is A Pony Wall?
+What Is a Pony Wall?

 Simply put, pony walls are short walls usually used for partitioning large open spaces while maintaining a sense of openness.